MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/how-to-add-a-publisher-to-the-web-config-file.md

 - xml
 ---

-# How to: Add a Publisher to the Web.Config File
+# How to: Add a Publisher to the Web.Config File [AX 2012]

 _**Applies To:** Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012_